-Drought and salt tolerant deciduous trees shall be planted to provide shade and help define the pedestrian space.
+Trees shall be planted to provide shade and help define the pedestrian space.
 Trees shall be located as to avoid conflicts with underground utilities.
+Acceptable tree options are provided for in the GMIS.

 Core Hamlet

 Roadways shall be designed to allow adequate movement of vehicular traffic with access to both on street parking and private parking.
 Pedestrian movement is a key consideration when considering streets within the Core district.